friarfool/itp-404/ITP404-MVC-FINAL/readme.md

 5. JQuery to show/hide different sections.
 Jquery plugins to display tips and lightbox for pictures.

-6.
+6. From list of other choices:
 	* Geolocation API used on search screen to pre-populate location search field.
 	* Blade templating to display the main results page as well as the Instagram pictures template.
 	* Laravel Validator class to make sure search form is filled out.
 	* Instagram and Twitter APIs.

 ## Other Notes